kendyteng/kendyteng.github.io/communications/index.md

 The last column of each table contains informatoin about the life expectancy at specific age of the breed.

-Here you can download the <a href="dog-breed-specific-life-tables.pdf" target="_blank">dog breed-specific life tables</a>.
+Here you can download these <a href="dog-breed-specific-life-tables.pdf" target="_blank">dog breed-specific life tables</a>.